kaw2k/lunch-games/README.md

     - protects against all calamities (chewks, vampires, boogyman)
   - Vampire
     - bite kills by any seconding / bite kills when they are seconded (persists thru entire game)

+### HELP

+- Scan and process all the cards
+  - card.png, circle.png, square.png (or just card and square)
+- Make assets for avalon
+- Play test the heck out of
+  - Artifacts, anything that kills, modifies other artifacts, or changes roles
+  - Leprichaun and how it intercts with other roles like alpha wolf, body guard, etc
+  - Frankenstein and how it interacts with roles

 ### TODO / NB